Historia Mundum

 The Political and Economic Impact of Post-Fordism

-The adoption of Post-Fordism in the early 1970s marked a turning point, with significant changes in the global political economy.
+The adoption of Post-Fordism in the early 1970s marked a turning point in the global political economy.
 The United States, for instance, became more dependent on international trade.
 These economic shifts were accompanied by the rise of neoconservatism in the United States and Western Europe, exemplified by the elections of leaders like Margaret Thatcher and Ronald Reagan.
 The welfare state, which depended on economic growth for funding, faced challenges when growth stagnated, necessitating alternatives to Keynesian policies.
 The dismantling of the welfare state began as a necessity during the crisis of 1973-1975 but soon became a “virtue” for state policy.

 Cultural and political factors played significant roles in the rise of neoconservatism.
 The entrepreneurial mindset promoted by neoconservatism appeared more favorable than state or corporate control over the economy.
 The transition to neoconservatism had roots predating flexible accumulation but became intertwined with it, as people sought stability in institutions like family, religion, and the state during times of economic fragmentation and insecurity.